 Although she may give you a grossed-out face and say “Ewww” every time you give your wife a smooch, showing this kind of affection is extremely important for kids to see.
 Displaying affection is an outward way to show love, respect, and support.
 Hugging your wife when you come home or kissing her goodbye every morning reminds your kids that you love each other fully and support each other no matter what the day holds.
 Displays of affection can also include holding hands during your evening family walks or cuddling on the couch during family movie night.

 Perform Acts of Kindness

 Acts of kindness are one of the paramount ways to keep a relationship strong.
-Promoting acts of kindness in your own home will inspire children to do the same within their own relationships.
+Promoting acts of kindness in your home will inspire children to do the same in their relationships.
 See the sink piled with dishes after a long day of work?
 Do them.
 Notice your wife may need a bit of a break?
 Offer to take the kids on a walk so she can get some alone time.
 Fix the family a special treat after dinner.
 Suggest taking everyone for ice cream on a Saturday afternoon.
 Do a chore you know your wife loathes without being asked.
 All of these little things can shift the energy of a room greatly, and your daughter will take notice.

 Know When to Apologize

 Being a dad comes with a lot of pressure.
 No one expects every dad always to be perfect.
 Sometimes you may raise your voice, get frustrated or angry, or even say something you may regret later.
 That’s all part of being human.
 But, instead of forgetting about those mistakes, turn them into teachable moments.
 Apologize to your wife, explain that you understand what you did wrong, and assure her that you will work not to let it happen again—showing your daughters that even as dads, you are not perfect is an important lesson as well.